 Although you can get these medications without a prescription, check with your health care provider before taking them.
 For example, if you have (or are expected to have) a low blood count, or your kidneys are not functioning normally, or you have heart failure, your provider may advise you not to take ibuprofen or naproxen.

 Tramadol, tapentadol or opioids (such as morphine or oxycodone) can be added if the ibuprofen, naproxen or acetaminophen alone don't relieve the pain.

-Other side effects of these drugs include sleepiness and nausea.
+Side effects of tramadol, tapentadol or opioids include sleepiness and nausea.
 These usually go away after about a week.
 If they don’t go away, tell your provider.
 These side effects can be treated.

-If you are prescribed opioid medications, your provider will carefully monitor the amount prescribed so you don't take too much.
+If you’re prescribed opioid medications, your provider will carefully monitor the amount prescribed so you don't take too much.

 You may also be given a bone-strengthening drug therapy (see more below) to relieve pain.

 Learn more about opioids.